pkibbey/pkibbey.github.io/src/content/blog/micro-frontends.md

 author: Phineas
 ---

-### Understanding Micro-Frontends

-Micro-frontends extend the concepts of microservices to frontend development, allowing teams to build and deploy frontend components independently.
-This architectural approach has gained traction as organizations seek to scale their frontend development processes effectively.
+_Micro-frontends extend the concepts of microservices to frontend development, allowing teams to build and deploy frontend components independently.
+This architectural approach has gained traction as organizations seek to scale their frontend development processes effectively._

 ### Key Benefits